 Finally, Hunt emphasizes that having the three area senators reside within their designated areas allows greater contact with the students.
 Each senator's area will be limited so he can be aware of particular problems and needs.
-The hope is that this awareness will bring more involvement with done enough, that he doesn't press recent vote on stay hall I think the Administration hard enough for student rights.
-In their agitation they manage to forget the changes that greeted students on their return this fall.
+The hope is that this awareness will bring more involvement with the campus to the off-campus students.